Anjali300403/qrgenerator-/README.md

 A beginner nodeJS project to generate a QR code from the user given URL input.

+node_modules was deleted at the time of uploading this project on github.

 STEPS:

 1) npm init : to initialize